ucphhpc/jupyter_service/README.rst

 Prerequisites
 -------------

-Before the JupyterHub service is able to launch separate notebook services, JupyterHub needs access to the hosts docker daemon process.
+As a prerequisite the JupyterHub service is able to launch separate notebook services, JupyterHub needs access to the hosts docker daemon process.
 This access can be gained in a number of ways, one of which is to mount the ``/var/run/docker .sock`` file inside the JupyterHub service as a volume and then ensuring that